goku-app/bot/privacy-policy.md

 # **Privacy Policy**
 _Last Updated: Monday March 17, 2025_

-This Privacy Policy explains how this bot handles user data.
 By using the bot for educational and development purposes, you agree to the terms below.

 ### **1. Data Collection**
 This bot may collect and process the following data: